Border Collie breed guide

-Today the Border Collie is recognised as one of the top herding dogs but are kept as pets as the same traits that make them great working dogs have helped them gain widespread popularity as family pets.
+Today the Border Collie is recognised as one of the top herding dogs but are kept as pets, because the same traits that make them great working dogs have helped them gain widespread popularity with families.

 The Border Collie was recognized by the UK Kennel Club in the early 1970s and on October 1, 1995 by the American Kennel Club.

 Border Collies are medium-sized dogs with an athletic appearance and often have deep and thoughtful eyes on a broad head.
 Their double coat comes in a variety of lengths and colours but is often known for its distinctive black and white markings.

 Other popular colours include: red and white, tri-colour, blue merle, red merle, slate and white and lilac and white.